-Becoming an art therapist brought together some of my favourite interests – art, writing, culture, psychology – in an exploration of how creative expression helps us better understand why we do the things we do, and, how creativity can help us achieve our personal and interpersonal goals.
+Becoming an art therapist brought together some of my favourite interests – art, writing, culture, psychology – in an exploration of how creative expression helps us better understand why we do the things we do, and, how the creative process can help us work toward our personal and interpersonal goals.

 - Balgonie Elementary School – ongoing weekly group for at-risk children (outreach)

 - Canadian Mental Health Association Members Club – ongoing weekly drop-in open studio for adults experiencing mental health concerns (outreach)

 - Chip and Dale Homes – six-week group for adults with disabilities and support staff (outreach)

 - Cosmopolitan Industries – eight-week group for adults with disabilities (outreach)

 - Creative Options Regina – individual referrals for adults with cognitive disabilities

 - Early Childhood Intervention Program – six-week group for parents and their child (outreach), parent/child dyad therapy, individual referrals.

 - Paper Crane Community Arts/Ranch Ehrlo – individual and ongoing group sessions for high-risk youth and youth with disabilities (outreach) Schaller School ezine